UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

 > **Note:** There are two nested pairs of square bracket in the code above.
-The outer square brackets is the notation for selecting columns from a DataFrame by name.
+The outer square brackets is the notation for selecting columns from a data frame by name.
 The inner square brackets define a Python list that contains the column names.
 Try removing one pair of bracket and see what happens.

 We can also apply the `drop` method to drop/remove particular columns.